DavidAnderson684/woocommerce-compat/README.md

 ## Upgrading between versions

 - Any API-breaking changes will be accompanied by a bump in the class name, which includes the version number.
-Addition of new functionality will result in a bump.
+Addition of new functionality will also result in a bump.
 We will try to stick to semantic versioning (http://semver.org).

 ## Etcetera